awni/awni.github.io/_posts/2017-12-17-train-sequence-models.md

 One downside to using these models is that they can be quite slow.
 The attention computation scales as the product of the input and output sequence lengths, e.g. $O(TU)$.
-If the input sequence doubles in length and the output sequence doubles length the amount of computation quadruples.
+If the input sequence doubles in length and the output sequence doubles in length the amount of computation quadruples.

 **Bucket by Length:** When optimizing a model with a minibatch size greater